Asad-Ismail/Paper-Summaries/ImageTryOn/README.md

 through the Fusion Block.

 ### Cloth Warping:
-he Cloth Warping module in a virtual try-on system aims to transform the clothing's spatial distribution to match the person’s body.
+The Cloth Warping module in a virtual try-on system aims to transform the clothing's spatial distribution to match the person’s body.
 This is critical for ensuring that the clothing realistically aligns with the person’s pose and shape.
 Various transformation methods are used for this, including Thin Plate Spline (TPS), Spatial Transformation Network (STN), Flow Net, and Implicit Transformation.

 #### Thin Plate Spline (TPS):